datapractice/machinelearners/ch_to_do.md

 - the feeling of agency, no matter how limited, comes from movement.
 This movement can take different forms -- it can be motoric, perceptual, affective, conceptual, animated, mechanised.
 But the point is that the feeling can then be concatenated, give rise to patterns of imitation, and to conflagrations and contagions that ignite or flow along faultlines and zones of slippage.
 We should not, according to Foucault begin from the vast strategic or even hegemonic monuments but from the local relations of force.
 - add pasquinelli on feeling for mathematical - I have that in notes file ...
+- the change in machine learning to deep learning
+ch0: put Marquard smith in
+ch0: put order of things in
+ch0: put some big data talk in from various books, media and technical
+ch0: say why neural nets are important
+ch0: titanic -- use this analysis
+ch0: uhlman's point about the limits of machine learning
+ch0: zest finance: example of big data in money ch0:Big Data Is Great, but Donﻗ°ﻷt Forget Intuition - NYTimes.com ch0.: Computational social science: Making the links
+ch0:  use breiman to contrast statistics and machine learning
+ch0: "Guest post: Rage against the algorithms" http://feedly.com/k/1b6WZCr
+ch0: A List of Data Science and Machine Learning Resources | Conductrics
+ch0: A chart of the big data ecosystem | matt turck
+ch0: Gary king on social science
+ch0: O'Reilly Radar - News & Commentary
+ch0: Papers in Big Data  Mendeley Group
+ch0: Scientists See Advances in Deep Learning, a Part of Artificial Intelligence - NYTimes.com
+ch0: Twitter data crunching: The new crystal ball
+ch0: add conditional random field work on video
+ch0: add recent literature on algorithms - solon baroccas, etc
+ch0: appadurai on calculation
+ch0: expectation-maximisation algorithm
+ch0: gane on empiricism
+ch0: get strathern common knowledge 2011
+ch0: introduce the ML literature
+ch0: lury on amphibious
+ch0: proposal: add Andrejevic 2013

 ## ch_praxis